jim3/IoT-Data-Collection-System/README.md

 - Server-side [Go](https://go.dev) uses Linux.
 It listens for incoming connections (sensor data), processes it, and sends it to a client to display the IoT data in real-time.

-A demo of this lives at https://jim3.xyz
+A demo of this lives at https://jim3.xyz (I unplug the microcontroller at night but otherwise I try to keep it running)

 ---